ornladios/ADIOS2/docs/user_guide/source/api_high/python.rst

 *********************
-Python high-level API
+Python High-Level API
 *********************

-Python simple bindings follow closely the :ref:`C++ simple bindings`.
+Python simple bindings follow closely the :ref:`C++ High-Level API`.
 Just like the full APIs, they rely on numpy and (optionally) on ``mpi4py`` if ADIOS2 is compiled with MPI.

 For online examples on MyBinder :